EvaMaeRey/ggdims/README.md

 position, color, transparency, etc).
-However, in ggplot2 these specifications are individual-variable-to-individual-visual-channel which does not lend itself easily to visualizations in the world of dimension reduction (e.g. PCA, tsne, umap).
+However, in ggplot2 these specifications are individual-variable-to-individual-visual-channel which does not lend itself easily to visualizations in the world of dimension reduction (e.g. PCA, t-SNE, umap).
 The usual one-var-to-one-aesthetic requirement means that it may not feel obvious how to extend ggplot2 for dimensionality reduction visualization, which deals with characterizing *many* variables.
 So while using ggplot2